fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 In general F# developers will expect two contradictory things:

-(a) It Just Works across assembly boundaries. i.e. that type identity will by default be assembly neutral, that is ``{| X:int; Y: int |}`` in one assemby will be type equivalent to the same type in when used in another assembly
+(a) **It Just Works across assembly boundaries**.
+That is, type identity for anonymous types will, by default, be assembly neutral.
+So ``{| X:int; Y: int |}`` in one assembly will be type equivalent to the same type when used in another assembly

-(b) It Just Works with .NET Reflection, %A, Json.NET and other features, i.e. has .NET metadata.  i.e. that the runtime objects/types correspdonding to anonymous record values/types will have .NET metadata (like F# nominal record types) supporting normal .NET reflection and .NET data binding.
+(b) **It Just Works with .NET Reflection, ``sprintf "%A"``, Json.NET and other features.** That is, the implied runtime types of the objects have .NET metadata, i.e. the runtime objects/types correspdonding to anonymous record values/types will have .NET metadata (like F# nominal record types).

 This leads to two different kinds of anonymous records: